core-wg/oscore/draft-ietf-core-object-security.md

 The term "stop processing" is used throughout the document to denote that the message is not passed up to the CoAP Request/Response layer (see {{fig-stack}}).

-The terms Common/Sender/Recipient Context, Master Secret/Salt, Sender ID/Key, Recipient ID/Key, and Common IV are defined in {{context-definition}}.
+The terms Common/Sender/Recipient Context, Master Secret/Salt, Sender ID/Key, Recipient ID/Key, ID Context, and Common IV are defined in {{context-definition}}.

 # The OSCORE Option {#option}